microsoft/AIforEarth-API-Development/Quickstart.md

     return send_file(prediction_stream)
 ```
 ## Create AppInsights instrumentation keys
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an Azure service for application performance management.
 We have integrated with Application Insights to provide advanced monitoring capabilities.
-You will need to generate both an Instrumentation key and a Live Stream key to use in your application.
+You will need to generate both an Instrumentation key and an API key to use in your application.

 - [Instrumentation key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource)